WDAqua/Qanary-question-answering-components/qanary_component-NER-tagme/README.md

-# NED DBpedia Spotlight
+# NER Tagme

 ## Description

-Receives a textual question, forwards it to DBpedia Spotlight API and writes result in JSON format.
+Receives a textual question recognizes forwards it to the API of TagMe, gets back recognized entities and stores them.

+Comment: This component does the same thing as the corresponding NED, but just saves not all the information.

 ## Input specification

 Not applicable as the textual question is a default parameter

 ## Output specification

+Comment: no score in the output.

 ```ttl
 @prefix qa: <http://www.wdaqua.eu/qa#> .